aali2537/homework-2-aali2537/README.md

 Edit this file (README.md) and complete the following:

 - URL to live application:
 - How did you deploy it?
+GH Pages/Actions
 - What code editor are you using?
+VisuL Studio Code

 That is all!